Are pedigree dogs more likely to have health problems than crossbreeds?

 Which breeds are at risk?

-The most likely pedigree dogs to be affected can be grouped into the following categories:
+The most likely pedigrees prone to illness can be grouped into the following categories:

 - Working dogs: Boxer, Great Dane, Doberman

 - Gun dogs: Irish Setter, English Cocker Spaniel, Labrador Retriever

 - Terriers: Fox Terrier, Scottish terrier, West Highland White Terrier

 - Toy: Cavalier King Charles Spaniel, Pekingese, Yorkshire Terrier

 - Pastoral: Collie, German Shepherd Dog, Old English Sheepdog